EyasuTeshome/shifttracker/orientation/mod-0-first-day-installations.md

-# First day installations - Intro Course
+# First day installations - Intro course

 ## Learning objectives
 - Complete all installations necessary to begin the course.